conradli/mdp-value-iteration/README.md

 **Explanation**

-Big negative reward = bad.
-Avoid at all cost.
+Really big negative rewards are so bad that the agent would rather run into the wall repeatedly until the 0.1 chance it moves in the incorrect direction kicks in.
+It will do everything it can to avoid the negative reward terminal state. -100.0 and -10.0 negative rewards have the same impact on the policy whereas for -1.0, the agent will have a slightly different policy.

-No, but seriously, really big negative rewards are so bad that the agent would rather run into the wall repeatedly until the 0.1 chance it moves in the incorrect direction kicks in.
-It will do everything it can to avoid the negative reward terminal state.
+---

 #### Positive Reward
 | Positive Reward | # of Iterations |